Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 7. Archive email threads

-Any emails that aren’t active but may still be helpful in the future can be archived.
-Once a project’s been wrapped up or a client contract has expired, it’s a good idea to put those emails in the archive.
+Emails that aren’t active but might still be useful later can be archived.
+After a project is finished or a client contract ends, it’s a good idea to move those emails to the archive.

 You don’t need to read them every day or week, so avoid cluttering up your inbox by leaving them in the archive.